Mining Engineering

 Program Requirements

-The Master of Science degree in Mining Engineering has two options available, Thesis and Non-Thesis.
+The Master of Science degree in Mining Engineering requires 30 credits of coursework and has two options available, thesis and non-thesis.

-For the PhD degree, students holding an MS degree in an appropriate field may transfer, with the approval of the Graduate Advisor and the Doctoral Committee, a maximum of 30 credits of graduate course work towards the credits to be completed for the PhD.
-The doctoral dissertation must be successfully defended before the approved Doctoral Committee.
+For the PhD degree, students holding an MS degree in an appropriate field may transfer, with the approval of the graduate advisor and the doctoral committee, a maximum of 30 credits of graduate coursework toward the credits to be completed for the PhD.
+The doctoral dissertation must be successfully defended before the approved doctoral committee.

 Mining Engineering (MNEG) Degree Requirements